veyon/docs/admin/introduction.rst

 Chapter :ref:`Installation` deals with the installation von Veyon on a Windows or Linux computer.
 It also contains hints on how to perform or implement an automated installation.

-Chapter :ref:`Cofiguration`describes configuration and integration using the graphical configuration tool, whereas the :ref:`configuration reference` deals with the details of configuration options.
+Chapter :ref:`Configuration` describes configuration and integration using the graphical configuration tool, whereas the :ref:`Configuration reference` deals with the details of configuration options.
 Chapter :ref:`LDAP` explains in detail how to connect to an existing LDAP-/ActiveDirectory server.

 Veyon is furthermore equipped with a command line interface (:index:`CLI`) that can be used for editing